paulhibbitts/cmpt-363/docs/222/home.md

 <div class="column">

 Text Chat only:
-Students are welcome to DM me - I will usually reply to messages 10am-4pm PT Mon to Fri
+Students are welcome to DM me - I will usually reply to messages once or twice daily on weekdays

 </div>
 </div>